-As a laboratory assistant (LA), you are responsible for developing the scientific proficiency of your students.
+As a laboratory teaching assistant, you are responsible for developing the scientific proficiency of your students.
 This covers a range of skills, from ensuring that they have a grasp of the work to be done, to introducing them to basic laboratory and safety skills, to supporting them through their experiments, to the helping them deliver the final product: a laboratory report.

 We suggest addressing the crucial questions listed below before the laboratory session.

 - What are the most important things a student should learn from this experiment, perhaps things that cannot be learned by reading a textbook or listening to a lecture?

 - How can I get students engaged with the experiment, as opposed to mechanically following the instructions?

 - Where are students likely to get stuck, or to do the wrong thing without realizing it?

 - What can I do or say to make this experiment more meaningful—how does it relate to the course overall, to other experiments, to current technology, to our understanding or appreciation of nature, or to how we live our lives?

 - What will students and their apparatus look and sound like when they are doing their experiments well, and how will I recognize 'teachable moments' from the visual, auditory, and behavioral cues?

 Five crucial questions about lab logistics: